Operation Pawan: Culmination

-This was only the beginning of the IPKF's three-year campaign to neutralize the LTTE.
-By the time Jaffna fell, the LTTE had merely exfiltrated out of the town, moving south to the jungles of Vavuniya.
-Its hardcore fighters moved to the safety of the jungle by skirting the Jaffna coast from Point Pedro to Elephant Pass, sheltered by the criss-cross of waterways in the impenetrable Nittkaikulam jungle.
+This was only the beginning of the IPKF's three-year campaign to neutralise the LTTE.
+By the time Jaffna fell, the LTTE had merely exfiltrated out of the town, moving south to the jungles of Vavuniya District.
+Its hardcore militants moved to the safety of the jungle by skirting the Jaffna coast from Point Pedro to Elephant Pass, sheltered by the criss-cross of waterways in the impenetrable Nittkaikulam jungle.
 In the Jaffna sector, although the LTTE had shifted out of the town itself, it nevertheless harassed the 54th Division's efforts to consolidate its positions using IEDs and anti-personnel mines.
-In turn, the IPKF was able to disrupt the LTTE's activities with regular raids that led to the capture of large caches of rebel weaponry.
+In turn, the IPKF was able to disrupt the LTTE's activities with regular raids that led to the capture of large caches of separatist weaponry.
 Brig.
 Manjit Singh was later replaced by Brig.
 J.S.
 Dhillon, under whom the 54th underwent considerable modifications of its operations routine.
 Small, highly mobile units became the staple of the 54th's operations.

 The IPKF at this point still consisted mostly of an overstretched 54th Division.
 Following the Jaffna operation, the 36th Infantry Division, along with two additional brigades, took over the Vavuniya sector and the Trincomalee-Batticaloa axis.
 This relieved the 54th Division which, led by Brig.
 Singh, could now focus on consolidating the Jaffna sector.
 The 4th Mountain Division and the 57th Infantry Division were deployed still later in February 1988 to take charge of Vanni and Batticaloa from the 36th.

 Criticism

-India's foreign intelligence agency Research and Analysis Wing trained the LTTE to keep a check on Sri Lanka, which had helped Pakistan in the Indo-Pakistani War by allowing Pakistani ships to refuel at Sri Lankan ports.
-When Prime Minister of India Rajiv Gandhi sent the Indian Peace Keeping Force (IPKF) in 1987 to restore normalcy in the region, the disastrous efforts of the IPKF was blamed on the lack of co-ordination between the IPKF and RAW.
+India's foreign intelligence agency Research and Analysis Wing (R&AW) trained the LTTE to keep a check on Sri Lanka, which had helped Pakistan in the Third Indo-Pakistani War by allowing Pakistani ships to refuel at Sri Lankan ports.
+When Prime Minister of India Rajiv Gandhi sent the Indian Peace Keeping Force (IPKF) in 1987 to restore normalcy in the region, the disastrous efforts of the IPKF was blamed on the lack of co-ordination between the IPKF and R&AW.
 Its most obvious manifestation was the Heliborne assault on LTTE HQ in the Jaffna University campus in the opening stages of Operation Pawan.
-The site was chosen without any consultation with the RAW and the dropping paratroopers became easy targets for the LTTE, and a number of Indian soldiers were killed.
+The site was chosen without any consultation with the R&AW and the dropping paratroopers became easy targets for the LTTE, and a number of Indian soldiers were killed.

 Aftermath

-The failed University of Jaffna drop and the subsequent killing of IPKF during this operation infuriated the IPKF Sikh battalion who were stationed in Jaffna.
-On Oct 21, 1987, Hindus here were observing Diwali, IPKF stormed the largest hospital in the peninsula and massacred 70 people.
-Which included patients, staff and doctors.
+The failed University of Jaffna drop and the subsequent killing of IPKF during this operation infuriated the IPKF Sikh Battalion who were stationed in Jaffna.
+On 21 October 1987, Hindus here were observing Diwali, IPKF stormed the largest hospital in the peninsula and massacred 70 people, which included patients, staff and doctors.

 Prime Minister of India Rajiv Gandhi was assassinated as a fallout of Operation Pawan by LTTE.